sgdheeban/WorkApp/README.md

 ## Create MySQL schema

 Create the following test database and table in MySQL for successful execution of Examples and JUnit tests (Ensure the MySQL server is up and running).
-Alternatively, you can use the --schemaFile option through the commandline option args, and generate the schema listed in the workapp_mysql_schema.sql under the config folder in the root directory of WorkAppServer project (this includes the test db and table).
+Alternatively, you can use the --schemaFile option through the command line option args, and generate the schema listed in the .sql files under the config folder in the root directory of WorkAppServer project (this includes all the necessary table).

 To understand more about using WorkAppScriptRunnerUtil, refer to WorkAppServer/WorkAppScriptRunnerInstruction.md in the project.
 To execute ORM related testcases and examples, create the tables using the mysql_schema.sql & mysql_schema_orm_test.sql in the WorkAppServer/src/main/resources folder.
 To understand more about WorkApp's ORM Engine, refer to WorkAppServer/WorkAppOrmInstruction.md.
 Check WorkApp/WorkAppServer/config/dev_config.properties for options.